ahpxna/AppOS/db/migrations/README.md

 Apply order is plain filename sort. `for f in db/migrations/*.sql; do psql ... -f "$f"; done` in that order, every time, including on a brand-new database.

+## Before running against a real database

+Run `python scripts/migration_lint.py` from the repo root first.
+It statically simulates the whole migration sequence in order (no database needed) and catches the three bug classes documented below — bad `ON CONFLICT` targets against partial unique indexes, `CREATE OR REPLACE VIEW` column reorders, and `CREATE TABLE IF NOT EXISTS` no-ops against a table an earlier file already created with a different schema — across every file in one pass, before you spend time on a real install.
+It's not a full SQL engine (see its own docstring for exact limits) but it's what found and confirmed the fixes below, and it's self-tested against synthetic bad input (4/4 cases) so a clean run means something.
+It exits non-zero and prints every issue with a file reference if it finds anything; exit 0 and "No issues found" means none of these three bug classes exist anywhere in the current 49 files.

 ## Known duplicate/lettered numbers (historical, left as-is)

 A few numbers exist more than once: `007` / `007_seed_mock_profile_fixed` / `007a`,